(An ongoing effort, to be updated from time to time, as time and memory permit.)

 It was a good line for a coach who loved to take jabs at the media, and it got a good laugh.
 I give him credit.

 Later that year, in December, I took a few vacation days and went to the Bahamas to cover Muhammad Ali's final fight against Trevor Berbick.
-I got a credential and paid all my expenses, but found an empty bed in another reporter's hotel room to save costs.
+I got a credential and paid all my expenses, but was given a nice favor by Billy Reed of the Louisville Courier-Journal, who let me use the spare bed in his room.
 I attended the fight and reported on the press conference the final morning.
 It was a sad way for Ali to go out, but I wanted to see him fight in person.
 The press conference the next morning was unforgettable, and the story I wrote is included on this site.
+It won an award of some sort, but I give him most of the credit.
+He made it easy, given the material.

 I stayed a couple of days after the fight to use up vacation time.
 One night I was walking through a hotel and passed a beautiful woman.
 By then I had learned to spot the hookers.
 She asked me if I wanted company.
 I was curious about the going rate, so I asked.
 She said $700.
 I told her I'd take her to dinner instead.
 I was curious about a lot of things related to her life and profession.
 I was ready to interview her, I guess, although not to write about it.
 Needless to say, she didn't consider that efficient use of her time.